inntran/git-benchmark-testdata/pentarchical/Alactaga/Tagbanua/omentocele.markdown

 In Ohio, if you ignore an orator on Decoration day to such an extent as to publicly play croquet or pitch shoes within one mile of the ser's stand, you can be fined $25.00.
-"Those who do not do politics will be done in by politics."
+"Th who do not do politics will be done in by politics."
 		-- French Proverb
 Bore, n.:
 	A person who talks when you wish him to listen.
-		-- Ambrose Bierce, "The Devil's Dictionary" Fascinating is a word I use for the unexpected.
+		-- Ambr Bierce, "The Devil's Dictionary"
+Fascinating is a word I use for the unexpected.
 		-- Spock, "The Squire of Gothos", stardate 2124.5
 If two people love each other, there can be no happy end to it.